Whether you financed via bank auto loan or through the dealership, there are some things to remember when insuring your car.

 It’s important not to become complacent with your insurance company.
 Comparing rates every six months is a great way to potentially save on auto insurance.

-It’s important to keep all your bases covered when it comes to insurance.
+It’s important to keep all your bases covered when it comes to auto insurance coverage.
 Making sure your vehicle is physically covered through comprehensive and collision coverage is a great way to start.
 Adding gap insurance can help protect you from depreciation but it can be pricey.
-Your best bet is to shop around with as many companies at once to see the coverage you want and need a price you can afford.
-Enter your zip code below to compare and find the most affordable rate with the coverage you need.
+Your best bet is to shop around with as many insurance companies at once to find the right coverage at a price you can afford.
+The Zebra can help you find insurance quotes from top companies.
+Enter your ZIP code below to compare and find the most affordable car insurance coverage for your needs.